earthytonez/earthyappz/apps/curation-old/README.md

-# EarthyResources
+# EarthyTonez

-[EarthyResources](https://statichunt.com/) is an open-source directory that enlists hundreds of themes, starters, and resources for static site generators submitted by the community.
+[EarthyTonez](https://earthytonez.com/) is an open-source directory that enlists hundreds of themes, starters, and resources for static site generators submitted by the community.

 ## Submit A Resource